systematic-magic/puma/puma.rst

 	PuMa checks spelling and underlines (red dashed line) suspicious words.

 PuMa does not check:
-	PuMa does not check whether there are words in italics in the tite.
+	PuMa does not check whether there are words in italics in the title.
 	It does not check correct case of scientific terms.